Last Updated on January 23, 2023

 A Stop in the Gift Shop

-After viewing the art in the small public area, we moved on to the nunnery’s little gift shop, There in addition to religious icons we also found marmalade, honey, olive oil and small bottles of liqueur for sale.
+After viewing the art in the small public area of the Meteora monastery, we moved on to the nunnery’s little gift shop, There in addition to religious icons we also found marmalade, honey, olive oil and small bottles of liqueur for sale.

 It was outside the shop where the pounding on the wooden cylinder began.
 The pealing of a church bell close by soon accompanied it, the signal for us to leave.
 From the windows high above, the voices of singing nuns drifted down to us as we returned to our bus.